-- Discuss the project with your assigned senior project committee member (WHIP).
+- Discuss the project with your assigned senior project committee member (SPA).
 This committee member will help you design a project that will be approved.

-- Choose an on-campus project supervisor.
+- Choose an on-campus project mentor.
+For creative, non-internship projects, you should choose a project mentor who has expertise in the area in which you will be working.
 This faculty or staff member will be responsible for checking in with you and your off-campus supervisor (if your project is an internship or apprenticeship) to make sure that you are successfully completing your project.
-For creative, non-internship projects, you should choose a project supervisor who has expertise in the area in which you will be working.
-Faculty and staff members may sponsor no more than three projects, so you should seek out a supervisor as soon as possible.
+Faculty and staff members may sponsor no more than three projects, so you should seek out a mentor as soon as possible.
 If you are pursuing an internship or apprenticeship, this faculty or staff member will be responsible for checking in with you and your off-campus supervisor to make sure you are successfuly completing your project.

 - If your project is an internship or apprenticeship, acquire an off-campus supervisor.

 - Write a proposal for your project.
-With your project proposal in-hand, next meet with your assigned WHIP to review your project and make corrections.
+With your project proposal in-hand, next meet with your assigned SPA to review your project and make corrections.

-- Complete an on-line Senior Project Proposal form, and then print it out for signatures (yours, a parent's, your WHIP's, and, if applicable, your off-campus supervisor's).
-In order for your project to be sent onwards to the senior project committee, your WHIP must sign in support of the finalized proposal.
+- Complete an online Senior Project Proposal form, and then print it out for signatures (yours, a parent's, your SPA's, your mentor's, and, if applicable, your off-campus supervisor's).
+In order for your project to be sent onwards to the senior project committee, your SPA must sign in support of the finalized proposal.
 With all the signatures in place, turn in the form to your assigned committee member.
-The deadline for group projects is February 10, and the deadline for individual projects is March 10.
+The deadline for group projects is Monday 2/13/17, and the deadline for individual projects is Monday 3/6/17.

 Your project must fit into one of the following categories: